rvivek93/Technical_Assessment_EMBL_EBI/README.md

 http://localhost:8989/h2-console/

 Testing the Person Utility API
-Please use the Swagger url to perform CRUD operations.
+Please use the Swagger url to see the API Documentation.

 Author
 Vivek Rajendran